Expanders

 Be Realistic with Expectations

-Selling a business can take time, and not all offers will meet your expectations.
+Selling a business takes time and energy.
+Offers will likely not meet your expectations.
 Be open to negotiations and clear on your bottom line.

 Prepare for Due Diligence